luisrjaeger/airwatch-publishing/README.md

 # Usage
 Airwatch plugin for Gradle to upload and deploy Android apks on Airwatch Console API.
-It creates `publishing airwatch` task group and a task `publishToAirwatch` for each build variant.
+It creates `publishing airwatch` task group, task `publish...ToAirwatch` and `validate...Installation` for each build variant.

 ```
 buildscript {